tom3312/Galaxy_catalogs/README.md

 ## Mask_check

-Plot for a ration of the number of galaxies around CIV absorbers to that around their reference QSOs at inpact parameter, 10 < rp < x kpc (x = 100, 200 and 300, respectively)
+Plot for a ratio of the number of galaxies around CIV absorbers to that around their reference QSOs at inpact parameter, 10 < rp < x kpc (x = 100, 200 and 300, respectively)

 * Random_number_frac_civ_vs_abs_010_* kpc.pdf